 |Shrine of the Wicked Garden||Kingdom of Amokolia||La Terre|

 |Mackerel Temple||Kingdom of Amokolia||Rǫvarsbýur|

 |Temple of the Wolf and the Raven||County of Illumination and Cimmeria||Wolfraven|

 To the Froyalanish and Wintergleamish Vanafolk is being in the nude is, aside from being one of the great free customs of celebration of the Ancient Ways, a very honourable way to express one's gratitude to the Gods for creating the human race where they belong to and putting part of their Divine selves in them.
 Aside from a few very solemn rituals, Vanafolkers usually worship in the nude.

 The Twelve Vanic Values

 The Twelve Vanic Values are a set of values which are very deeply permeated in the ways of the Royal Family of Elwynn and in the daily lives of the Froyalanish practitioners of the Ancient Ways.
 They are since times beyond the memory of woman regarded as a very important part of Vanic Law.

 The Twelve Vanic Values are:

-There are several arts which are, since times ancient beyond the memory of woman, considered sacred by the Froyalanish and Wintergleamish Vanafolk.
-The aforesaid arts include dancing, spinning, archery, love-making, and gardening.
+There are several arts which are, since times ancient beyond the memory of woman, considered sacred by the Froyalanish Vanafolk.
+The aforesaid arts are dancing, butt-stuff, and archery.
+A real well rounded bunch.